Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

     You learn two manoeuvres of your choice from among those available to the Battle Master archetype in the fighter class.

-    If a maneuver you use requires your target to make a saving throw to resist the manoeuvre’s effects, the saving throw DC equals **8 + your proficiency bonus + your Strength or Dexterity modifier (your choice)**.
+    If a maneuver you use requires your target to make a Saving Throw to resist the manoeuvre’s effects, the Saving Throw DC equals **8 + your Proficiency Bonus + your Strength or Dexterity modifier (your choice)**.

 - **Superiority Die**